underc0delabs/Autoc0de-Mobile/README.md

-## How to change the sweep that is going to be executed
+## How to change the Suite that is going to be executed

 To change the scenario we want to run, we have to modify the ```@Tag``` of [Cucumber] in the file ```TestRunner``` and in the file ```Hook``` as indicated in the following images: